AESE1/Gardening-Project/README.md

 What didn't go as planned?
 Configuration of the communication with my front end, there was a lot of trial and error involved.
+More time needed to manipulate CSS styling i.e. make carosel smaller, make text cleaner and easy to read etc...

 Possible improvements for future revisions of the project.